gmac/professional-javascript/part1_basics/intro_to_dom.md

 The DOM, or Document Object Model, is the living representation of an HTML document.
 HTML itself is just plain old text.
 A web browser simply parses HTML into data, and then uses that data to assemble an interactive program.
 This interactive program is the DOM.

-## What does the DOM do?

-The DOM allows us to manipulate elements within a web page.
-We can get and set the content of individual elements, we can add and remove elements on the fly, and we can capture the input that occurs when a user interacts with any element.

 ## Is JavaScript the DOM?

 In a word: NO. JavaScript is a general purpose *programming language*.
 The DOM is a very specific *program*.
 The DOM is very much its own beast; we simply talk to it using JavaScript.

----
+## What does the DOM do?

+The DOM allows us to dynamically respond to and manipulate a web page.
+Generally speaking, there are three major tasks that we do with the DOM:

+1. We select individual elements (or sets of elements) out of the DOM to work with them.

+2. We exchange data with the DOM, meaning that we read data out of specific elements, or write new data and/or elements into the DOM structure.

+3. We observe the DOM for user interactions, allowing us to respond to events such as button clicks and form input.

 ## Selecting Elements